DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

     Elementalist* are chosen.
 Then disable the original Misc.
 College of Winterhold Tweaks.

-Then you will need to redownload one mod.
+Then you will need to redownload one mod and to add another two.

 ### [Simple Player Homes Improvements](https://www.nexusmods.com/skyrimspecialedition/mods/37236)